jameslamb/talks/cloud-intro/CLOUD-CONCEPTS.md

     - This infrastructure is only used for the Cloud Infrastructure provider's traffic, so the provider can sell privileged access to it and can make better guarantees about its speed, reliability, and security (compared to the internet).

 ![](./img/az-and-region.png)

+These options allow people to create systems which are `Highly Available`.
+In short, a system is `Highly Available` if itt can be proven that the system will continue to operate correctly even if some of the computers it uses fail.

+The relatively low cost of achieving `High Availability` is a major benefit of the public cloud compared to private clouds, and it is one major reason that `Cloud Infrastructure` providers invest so much in building Availability Zones and Regions.

 **AWS**